codepath/android_guides/Lambda-Expressions.md

 **Known issues with using the Jack toolchain**

-Android studio instant run does not currenty work with Jack and will be disabled while using the new toolchain.
-Because Jack does not generate intermediate class files when compiling an app, tools that depend on these files for example, Lint detectors, do not currently work with Jack.
-Also tools like `android-apt` which is required for using `Dagger 2` in your Android project does not currently work with Jack.
+* Android Studio Instant Run does not currently work with Jack and will be disabled while using the new toolchain.

+* Because Jack does not generate intermediate class files when compiling an app, tools that depend on these files for example, lint detectors, do not currently work with Jack.

+* Tools like `android-apt` which is required for using `Dagger 2` in your Android project do not currently work with Jack.

 ## Attribution